-(H) A (I) In locations that have biometric verification systems, (equipment that reads a person's fingerprint and compares it to the print imbedded in the card,) all border person's fingerprint and compares it to the print imbedded in the card,) all border crossing card holders who require a Form I-94 to complete their entry documentation must have a biometric verification performed between the card and the holder before being issued the Form I-94.

-(c) In your role as primary officer, you must rely heavily on your powers of observation.
+- (I) In locations that have biometric verification systems, (equipment that reads a person's fingerprint and compares it to the print imbedded in the card,) all border crossing card holders who require a Form I-94 to complete their entry documentation must have a biometric verification performed between the card and the holder before being issued the Form I-94. - (c) In your role as primary officer, you must rely heavily on your powers of observation.
 On the vehicular lanes, as you clear one vehicle and turn to watch the next approach, you make several determinations in the short time it takes for the vehicle to stop.

-In most cases you will determine almost immediately if you will be referring the vehicle for a secondary inspection.
+In most cases you will determine almost immediately if you will be referring the vehicle for a secondary increasing the education but inspection.
 In other cases, the occupants may initially appear to be admissible, but their responses to your questions, combined with your observations, may indicate that further inspection is required.
 A conversational knowledge of Spanish for officers assigned to the Mexican border or French, for officers assigned to some Canadian border ports, is essential.

-(d) As a primary officer dealing with pedestrians, you can learn by observing arriving persons (especially during very heavy traffic periods) as they approach the inspection point.
-The some bearing on the determination that you make as to admissibility.
-As quickly as possible, you must determine the nationality of each applicant for admission.
+- (d) As a primary officer dealing with pedestrians, you can learn by observing arriving persons (especially during very heavy traffic periods) as they approach the inspection point.

-(e) (1) As a general rule, every person will either present a passport or border crossing card or make an oral declaration of nationality.
-An oral declaration for a child may be accepted from an accompanying adult.

-(2) Aliens will frequently attempt entry using fraudulent documents of every description at land border locations, hoping to escape detection because of the high traffic volume.
+may all have some bearing on the determination that you make as to admissibility.
+As quickly as possible, you must determine the nationality of each applicant for admission. - (e) (1) As a general rule, every person will either present a passport or border crossing card or make an oral declaration of nationality.
+An oral declaration for a child may be accepted from an accompanying adult. - (2) Aliens will frequently attempt entry using fraudulent documents of every description at land border locations, hoping to escape detection because of the high traffic volume.
 A comprehensive discussion of fraudulent documents is contained in Chapter 17.3.
 Also refer to discussions of Intelligence functions in Chapter 32 and tools for detecting fraudulent documents in Chapter 34.